Once you have extracted the distribution archive, you can

 class, which supports XA distributed transactions when used in

-combination with MySQL server version 5.0.
+combination with MySQL server version 5.0 and later.

 support the following parameters (through standard set